 The Douglas Fir tree can really be broken into two distinct varieties: coastal and Rocky Mountain.
 J. Gibson McIlvain Co supplies the coastal variety almost exclusively, because it grows much larger and produces a higher yield of structural timbers for our timber framing customers.

 Despite its name, Douglas Fir is not actually a fir (genus Abies), but it shares many common features with Hemlocks and has been grouped with them in common usage.
-The wood has very straight grain with a creamy-yellow earlywood and red-brown latewood lines that give the wood an overall orange cast in color.
+The wood has very straight grain with creamy-yellow earlywood and red-brown latewood lines that give the wood an overall orange cast in color.
 The distinct hardness difference between early and latewood lines can make for milling issues, and tool edges must be kept sharp to prevent tear out and splintering.

 Douglas Fir Timber